andrealabelli/Machine-Learning-Project-Fake-Real-News-detection/README.md

 ## Overview
 This project focuses on fake news classification using different machine learning models and text representation techniques.

-We use the Fake and Real News Dataset available on [Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset)
+Were used the Fake and Real News Dataset available on [Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset)
 , which contains two CSV files:

 - Fake.csv -> collection of fake news articles